 Places of public accommodation built before that date must undertake “readily achievable barrier removal.”
 This consists of activities that can be easily carried out without much difficulty or expense.
 What is readily achievable will vary from one business to another, and will depend on a number of factors, including existing structural conditions and the financial resources of the business.
-Learn how tax incentives may help defray some of the costs in the U.S. Department Of Justice document Tax Incentives for Businesses.
+Tax incentives may help defray some of the costs.

 Door Accessibility Requirements